CCLC (company): 20th century

 Newlands was succeeded by Edward J. Stellwagen.
-In 1925, the company built the Chevy Chase Arcade in northwest D.C.; it was planned as "one of four business centers alternating with apartments along Connecticut Avenue."
+In 1925, the company built the Chevy Chase Arcade in Northwest D.C.; it was planned as "one of four business centers alternating with apartments along Connecticut Avenue."

 In 1932, Edward Hillyer became company president.
 Under Hillyer, The Chevy Chase Land Company inserted covenants into land purchases barring their sale to Black or Jewish people.
 The racial "restrictions waned during World War II and were barred entirely by the Supreme Court in 1948, but the legacy of discrimination lingers," a historian wrote in 2016; Chevy Chase Village, for example, was 95.9% White at the 2015 census.

 Under Stellwagen and Hillyer, the company mostly just sold off pieces of land.
 That would change after World War II, when it began to more actively develop buildings.

 In 1946, William S. Farr became company president.
 Born in 1903, Farr was both a grand-nephew and grandson-in-law of Newlands.

 Farr was followed in 1972 by Hunter Davidson.
 In 1979, the Chevy Chase Land Company announced plans to build a 12-story office building immediately north of the intersection of Wisconsin Avenue and Western Avenue, on the southern tip of the former Belmont parcel.
 The wedge-shaped plot, still owned by the company, had been occupied by a Howard Johnson's motel since at least 1942.
 The building was constructed along with and above the Friendship Heights station of the Washington Metro's Red Line, under a deal that allowed the Washington Metropolitan Area Transit Authority to add its station without the expense of purchasing land.
 Originally called the Chevy Chase Metro Building, it is today known as 2 Wisconsin Avenue.

 In 1981, Davidson handed the reins to Farr's son, Gavin M. Farr (b.
 1942).

-In 1988, The Land Company sold a 22.5-acre tract at Connecticut Avenue and Jones Bridge Road to the Howard Hughes Medical Institute.
+In 1988, the company sold a 22.5-acre tract at Connecticut Avenue and Jones Bridge Road to the Howard Hughes Medical Institute.
 As part of the sales agreement, the company "retained the rights for architectural approvals in order to be sure that Chevy Chase's architectural integrity is maintained," a company official said.